Application Process

 ARNEC reserves the right to alter the curriculum and admission policies whenever change is deemed necessary.
 Admission to ARNEC begins by completing the online application process found at www.arnec.org.

-There is a non-refundable $20.00 application fee, payable online, that must be paid before the application can be completed.
+There is a non-refundable $25.00 application fee, payable online, that must be paid before the application can be completed.
 All applicants must follow all procedures listed on the website.
 Only complete and accurate applications are considered for processing.

 Note: There is a special application and deadline period for this program.

 After online payment, the ARNEC application should be completed and submitted.
 You may only apply one time per application period; multiple applications will result in disqualification for this admission period.
 The application will be submitted to the primary school of choice that you select when completing the online application.
-Students must also complete an application to the college where they are applying and comply with that institution's admission requirements.
-This includes submitting all required documents to that institution.
-Students will follow all policies of their admitting institution, which can be found in the institution’s catalog.

 Entrance Requirements